Colonel Robert Love

-Recommended Reading: Encyclopedia of North Carolina
+Recommended Reading: Encyclopedia of North Carolina (Hardcover:

 the Encyclopedia of North Carolina is a landmark publication that will serve those who love and live in North Carolina

 for generations to come.
 Editor William S. Powell, whom the Raleigh News & Observer described as a "living repository